-Italy is a major point of departure for a holiday in Croatia, with dozens of air, rail, bus and ferry routes plus a road that connects Trieste, Italy to Croatia, passing through Slovenia.
+Getting to Croatia from Italy is fairly straightforward as Italy is a major point of departure for a holiday in Croatia, with dozens of air, bus and ferry routes.
+Plus there's a road that connects Trieste, Italy to Croatia, passing through Slovenia.
 No wonder so many Italians holiday in Croatia!

 Driving from Italy to Croatia seems like an obvious option with one caveat: renting a car in Italy and dropping it off in Croatia is hugely expensive, if the rental company allows it at all.
 Most do not.
 To visit Italy and Croatia on the same holiday, plan to take a flight, ferry or bus to Croatia and renting a a car on arrival.

 Fortunately, there are several options for getting to Croatia from Italy via plane, ferry or bus.
 There are no trains that connect the two countries.
 Here are your options: